Team-GhostLand/GhostLand7/README.md

 - Updated: Amendments, HepEx, Moonlight, Tectonic
 - Attempted to disable Necronomicon becasue it seemed like it could be causing server startup failures and it didn't seem like any mod depended on it, but apparently it's actually needed for Create Questing (they just... don't tell you about it via Fabric's dependency system, and instead crash your game when you load a world without it), so I mentioned its addition in changelogs for 7b3.
 - Pointed server IP at `ghostland.ovh` instead of the old numerical one
-- Didn't export `defaultconfigs/` becasuse I was inforemd that it's no longer necessary (as such, I also - once again - allowed myself to edit 7b3's changelog to remove a note about it)
+- Didn't export `defaultconfigs/` becasuse I was informed that it's no longer necessary (as such, I also - once again - allowed myself to edit 7b3's changelog to remove a note about it)

 ### 7b6
 - Updated: Amendments, CME Bad, PufferSkills, Substrate, Transodium